smapiot/Piral.Blazor.Server/docs/getting-started/spa/microfrontend.md

 5. Build the project.
 The first time you do this, this can take some time as it will fully scaffold the pilet.

 If you run the solution using `F5` the `Piral.Blazor.DevServer` will start the Piral CLI under the hood.
 This allows you to not only use .NET Hot-Reload, but also replace the pilets on demand.

+## Global vs Local Pilet

+By default, a pilet is treated as an isolated assembly.
+This makes sense, as it potentially was also developed in isolation and should not conflict with another micro frontend.
+Nevertheless, there are cases where you potentially want to break this isolation, e.g.:

+- When providing some services that can be used from other pilets
+- When manipulating global settings or configurations
+- When sharing dependencies that other pilets should not have to load on their own

+For these cases (and others) another type of pilet has been introduced: *global* pilets.

+While *local* pilets will run in their own context, loading their own dependencies, and specifying their own services, *global* pilets are run in the default context - sharing their dependencies with the rest of the application and introducing services for all pilets.

+Global pilets are also built without optimizations - this is done to prevent issues that might occur when shared dependencies are trimmed and therefore no longer working as anticipated by other pilets.